Harshh-a-normal-guy/shiny-lamp/readme.md

 ## Files

-- `users.py`: The main script that generates the HTML file.
+- `users.py`: The main script that generates the HTML and pdf file.
 - `user_template.html`: The HTML template that includes placeholders for user data.
 - `user_data_generated.py`: Contains sample user data used in the template.